BitcoinDesign/Guide/guide/private-key-management/case-studies.md

 #### Technical considerations
 - Pitfalls of using hardware wallets in multisig
 - Need to take care when backing up to include x-pubs from all keys
-- Usage could be simplified bye having hardware device designed/customized by the software maker (compare banks and their digital token signers common in Europe).
+- Usage could be simplified by having hardware device designed/customized by the software maker (compare banks and their digital token signers common in Europe)

 You can find a prototype for this case study embedded above, and a Figma file with [outline designs here](https://www.figma.com/file/SRWlaxbDulsacpPQn2TTri/Case-study-prototypes?node-id=6%3A9){:target="_blank"}.